tobealive/docs/docs/concepts/testing.md

 ## Test runner

-For example, let's take the following code that we want to test:
+For example, let us take the following code that we want to test:

 **hello.v:**